-@MADE is the Magic House’s cool new “maker space” for school aged kids located in St. Louis City.
+MADE For Kids is the Magic House’s cool “maker space” for school aged kids located in St. Louis City.
 It’s a permanent satellite location, just blocks from Forest Park on Delmar.

 Mitch is beyond ecstatic to explore @MADE–he LOVES the Magic House, but now that he’s 12 he’s really starting to outgrow most of it.
 Sure, there’s still plenty of fun for older kids located in the STEAM area and the science experiments scattered around the House…. but what tween wants to wade through toddlers to get to the good stuff?